-The methodology applied to this Small Scale Project activity is Type I, Category I.D version 10 - grid connected renewable electricity generation.
+The methodology applied to this Small Scale Project activity is Type I, Category I.D - grid connected renewable electricity generation and Type III, Category III.E - avoidance of methane production from biomass decay through controlled combustion.

 In the methodology, the simplified baseline is the kWh produced by the renewable generating unit multiplied by an emission coefficient calculated in a transparent and conservative manner as: the average of the "approximate operating margin" and the "build margin".